 How To Use Sketchbooks In Primary Schools

-A sketchbook is an essential tool for any artist or designer, and it can be especially valuable in helping children explore their creativity and develop their skills.
+A sketchbook is an essential tool for any artist or designer.
+It can be especially valuable in helping children explore their creativity and develop their skills in Art & Design lessons.
 With the right guidance and support, a sketchbook can help children express themselves visually, experiment with different techniques and styles, and build their confidence in their artistic abilities.
 In this blog, we’ll explore what a sketchbook is, its benefits, and how we can support the use of sketchbooks in your classroom.

 In the national curriculum (England), sketchbooks are mentioned only in key stage 2.
 The guidance states that children should ‘create sketchbooks to record their observations and use them to review and revisit ideas’.
-However, sketchbooks should not be exclusive to key stage 2, and we would encourage schools to use them across all key stages.
+However, sketchbooks should not be exclusive to Key Stage 2, and we would encourage schools to use them across all key stages, including EYFS (Reception) and Key Stage 1.

 What is a sketchbook?